YOU'RE IN THE REFLECTION PAGE

 For example, my classmates gave me suggestions like putting my words in an escalating position or putting it ups and downs.
-As the word "frankenstein" is too long, even the poster is in landscape.
+As the word "Frankenstein" is too long, even the poster is in the landscape.

 How effective were your outcomes?
 Add meaning and feeling to your letter successfully?